When considering submitting a proposal to ESRC you must consider the following:

 - the ESRC Research Funding Guide which sets out the ESRC funding rules

-- will your proposal include business, third sector or government body co-investigators?
+- will your application include project co-leads from UK business, third sector or government bodies?

 If you are interested in postgraduate funding, please refer to the ESRC guidance on studentships.
 The ESRC does not directly provide funds for postgraduate students.
 If you wish to apply for postgraduate funding, you should apply directly to a Doctoral Training Partnership.